medavox/distribackup/docs/file chunk addressing.md

 int x = number of times you have to shift right, in order to make your number = 1 divide this by 2, then multiply by 2, to get the highest even power of 2 in the original number the highest even power of 2 = our last chunk size  boundary

+for network and memory reasons, we should also use sub-chunks: maxChunksSize of 256MB or 1GB keeps the number of hashes for large files down to a sensible number, but it's too much data to keep in RAM at one time, or to send down the network as one piece (probably)